mahoney1/docs/animaltracking-tutorial.md

 You should get messages ("Getting Listener" etc) that its started.

-### Step 3.
-In IBP VS Code extension, pre-populate the ledger with demo data
+### Step 4.
+In the IBP VS Code extension, populate ledger with demo data

 1. In the IBP VS Code extension, connect to the 'Local Fabric' as `admin and expand the tree to reveal the `animaltracking-ts@xxx` contract under 'Fabric Gateways'.
 You will see a list of transactions.
 Scroll down to the end and you will find a transaction called `setupdemo`.
 We'll use this to pre-populate the ledger with some sample data.